hieutle2011/interview-prep-leetcode/README.md

 ### On String
 - [Concat method](2) is slower compared to array.join() or assignment operator

+### On Object
+- Construct object prototype or ES class syntax.
+- Implement inheritance and methods.

 ## Installation

 Make sure you have node installed on your machine, then run command